 The absence of oak species in the understory indicates that oaks are currently not successfully regenerating.
 However, the forest composition is likely to change as Carolina hemlock continues to be affected by the HWA.
 The codominant oak species will claim the canopy space created by HWA-induced hemlock mortality.
-A transition from a hemlock-dominated forest to a hardwood forest has been reported in New England (Orwig et al. 2002, Eschtruth et al. 2006, Orwig et al. 2008, Orwig et al. 2013) and is likely to occur at Bluff Mountain with the removal of Carolina hemlock by HWA.
+A transition from a hemlock-dominated forest to a hardwood forest has been reported in New England (Orwig et al. 2002, 2008, 2013; Eschtruth et al. 2006) and is likely to occur at Bluff Mountain with the removal of Carolina hemlock by HWA.

 We observed several traits indicative of gap-phase dynamics.
-A large increase in tree establishment between 1935-1980 was likely caused by gaps formed from American chestnut tree death due to chestnut blight (Cryphonectria parasitica (Murrill), frequent ice storms, tornado damage, and tropical storms (van de Gevel et al. 2012).
-Although the tree ages and basal area at Bluff Mountain are within the range reported for old-growth hemlock forests, the high stem density at Bluff Mountain is similar to those reported in younger stands (Tyrell and Crow 1994, Hart et al. 2012).
-The exposed nature of Bluff
+A large increase in tree establishment between 1935 and 1980 was likely caused by gaps formed from American chestnut tree death due to chestnut blight (Cryphonectria parasitica (Murrill), frequent ice storms, tornado damage, and tropical storms (van de Gevel et al. 2012).
+Although the tree ages and basal area at Bluff Mountain are within the range reported for old-growth hemlock forests, the high stem density at Bluff Mountain is similar to those reported in younger stands (Tyrrell Fig. 6.
+Significant relationships ($r = \pm 0.2$, p < 0.05, dashed lines) between Carolina hemlock (Tsuga caroliniana) and maximum temperature (A), precipitation (B), and Palmer Drought Severity Index (C) at Bluff Mountain, North Carolina.
+Carolina hemlock is divided into two age classes, young (44-61 years old) and old (103-176 years old).
+The growing season is from April-September.
+The monthly variables are listed on the x-axis, with variables preceded by "p" representing months from the previous year.

-Mountain makes trees prone to extreme storms, which likely limits the frequency of trees reaching larger diameter classes but creates ideal conditions for tree establishment.
+and Crow 1994; Hart et al. 2012).
+The exposed nature of Bluff Mountain makes trees prone to extreme storms, which likely limits the frequency of trees reaching larger diameter classes but creates ideal conditions for tree establishment.